Sally Kohn Don't like clickbait? Don't click

 Doesn't it seem like a lot of online news sites have moved beyond reporting the news to openly inciting your outrage (and your page views)?
 News analyst Sally Kohn suggests — don't engage with news that looks like it just wants to make you mad.
 Instead, give your precious clicks to the news sites you truly trust.

-Ron Finley A guerilla gardener in South Central LA
+Ron Finley A guerrilla gardener in South Central LA

 Ron Finley plants vegetable gardens in South Central LA — in abandoned lots, traffic medians, along the curbs.
 Why?
 For fun, for defiance, for beauty and to offer some alternative to fast food in a community where "the drive-thrus are killing more people than the drive-bys."